QuilibriumNetwork/docs/docs/run-node/linux_configuration.md

 service ceremonyclient start
 ```

 Now the node will start automaytically after each reboot.
-The service uses the release_autorun.sh script, so it will also periodically check for new releases.

-If you prefer to run the node directly via binary, you can simply change the *ExecStart* line of the service file and use the correct binary file name there.

 ## Useful node commands